"git bundle create" with an annotated tag on the positive end of

 and "sha256".

-GIT_TEST_DEFAULT_REF_FORMAT=<format> specifies which ref storage format
+GIT_TEST_DEFAULT_REF_FORMAT=<format> specifies which ref storage format to use

 GIT_TEST_NO_WRITE_REV_INDEX=<boolean>, when true disables the